zaknesler/forum/readme.md

 # Laravel 5.2 Forum

 This is a very simple Laravel 5.2 forum that I am working on.
 It is for personal-use only, so the features and functionality are limited to my own abilities and creativity.
 (For just starting out with Laravel, I think I am doing pretty well.)

-It uses Bootstrap 3 and a few PHP dependencies.

 This is the checklist of functionality I wish to have for this project.
 A strikethrough signifies completion.
+- Front-end:
+  - ~~Bootstrap 3~~
+  - Migrating to Foundation (ughh)
 - ~~Base Laravel 5.2 Authentication~~
 - ~~Customised base Laravel 5.2 Authentication~~
 - ~~User profile customisation~~